 - doing outreach activities to attract new audiences for the opera.

-Thus far I have seen two operas in Nancy, one from the 17th century and one from the 20th.
-Both productions were by the same stage director, David Hermann, whose work I knew because he has also staged several operas here in Frankfurt am Main.
+Thus far I have seen three operas in Nancy, one from the 17th century, one from the 19th and one from the 20th.
+All three productions were by the same stage director, David Hermann, whose work I know because he has also staged several operas in Frankfurt.

 On my first visit to Nancy, in 2015, I saw his staging of Armide by Jean-Baptiste Lully (1632-1687), a composer who was born in Italy but spent most of his adult life working at the court of the French King Louis XIV (= the 14th).
 Of Lully’s fourteen operas, Armide is the only one I have seen so far, but I have heard some of his other music, for example the songs and incidental music he composed for Molière’s play Le Bourgeois gentilhomme, as described in my post The Royal Opera in Versailles.